 (c) How fast and at what angle does the book strike the floor?

-Solution: The total time in the air, $t=0.35\,\rm s$, and the initial speed with which the book leaves the table horizontally, i.e., $v_{0x}=1.1\,\rm m/s$, and $v_{0y}=0$.
+Solution: The total time the book is in the air is $t=0.35\,\rm s$, and the initial speed with which the book leaves the table horizontally is $v_{0x}=1.1\,\rm m/s$, and $v_{0y}=0$.

 Contrary to the earlier question, in this case, for practice, we place the origin at the bottom of the tabletop.
-Thus, the coordinates of the initial position would be $x_0=0\, ,\, y_0=h=?$ and the coordinate of the landing point would be $x=? \, , \, y=0$.
+Thus, the coordinates of the initial position would be $x_0=0\, ,\, y_0=h=?$ and the coordinates of the landing point would be $x=? \, , \, y=0$.

 (a) If we substitute the given values into the vertical displacement kinematic equation, we will have \begin{gather*} y-y_0=-\frac 12 gt^2+v_{0y}t \\\\ 0-h=-\frac 12 (9.8)(1.1)^2+0 \\\\ \Rightarrow \quad \boxed{h=5.93\,\rm m} \end{gather*} Thus, the table is 3-m-high.